MonikaSzucs/COMP-1516-Programming-Part-1-Python/README.md

 1. Find: ctrl+F
 2. Find all changes you made: alt + Shift + C
 3. Duplicates items: ctrl+D
+4. Hold down alt and then it only selects areas within the column as you move up and down.

 ## TODO List
 1. Add comments right beside areas in the code that you know you need to work on